storybookjs/brand/README.md

 ---
 This repository contains materials such as images, videos, fonts, document templates, and styleguides for storybook.

-**Feel free to use any of provided material in your articles, videos and talks.**
+**Feel free to use any of the provided material in your articles, videos and talks.**

 Storybook is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.